-Students admitted in 2008-09 are required to meet with a Student Services Advisor (sometimes called Academic Advisor) during their first semester of enrollment at UH West Oʻahu.
-Verification of a meeting is required for students to register for the second semester.
-While only the first semester's meeting is mandatory, you are encouraged to continue to meet or contact your student services advisor at least once each semester.
+Newly admitted freshmen are required to meet with a Student Services Academic Advisor during their first semester of enrollment at UH West Oʻahu.
+Verification of this meeting is required for freshmen to register for their second semester.
+While only the first semester meeting is mandatory, students are encouraged to continue to meet or contact a Student Services Advisor at least once a semester.

 In addition, upon acceptance to UH West Oʻahu, students who have declared a major/concentration are assigned a Faculty Advisor.
 The name and contact information for your faculty advisor is included with your acceptance letter.
 Faculty advisors are an excellent source of information on academic planning, career/professional development, and admissions to graduate programs.
-We strongly recommend you meet with your Faculty Advisor during your first semester.
+It is strongly recommended that students meet with their Faculty Advisor during their first semester.
 Some students enter UH West Oʻahu as 'undeclared' while they decide on the major/concentration they want to pursue.
-Once decided, or if you want to change your major/concentration, you will need to complete and submit to the Student Services Office the UHWO "Student Record Update" form which is available online at www.uhwo.hawaii.edu/forms or at the Student Services Office.
-For more information on Faculty and Student Services Advisors call 454-4700 or toll-free from the neighbor islands at (866) 299-8656 or visit the Student Services Office in Room A-108
+Once decided, or if students want to change their major/concentration, students will be required to meet with a Student Services advisor and need to complete and submit to the Student Services Office the Change of Major/Program form which is available online at www.uhwo.hawaii.edu/forms or at the Student Services Office.
+For more information on Faculty and Student Services Advisors call 454-4700 or toll-free from the neighbor islands at (866) 299-8656 or visit the Student Services Office, A-108.

-If a student's interest shifts to another academic program, the student must report the change of program, in writing, to the

-Student Services Office.
+If a student's interest shifts to another academic program, the student must submit the Change of Major/Program form to the Student Services Office.
 A new faculty advisor may then be assigned.

-Student Services Advisors are also available for academic advising and graduation requirement checks
+Student Services Advisors are also available for academic advising and graduation requirement checks.